 Arguments regarding the effectiveness and viability of political consumerism are generally based on the concept of consumer sovereignty, which Dickinson and Carsky (2005: 29) define as “the power of consumers to determine, from among the offerings of producers of goods and services, what goods and services are and will be offered (produced) and/or created in the economic sphere of society” .
 Although the concept of consumer sovereignty is not new, dating back at least as far as Adam Smith, contemporary forms of “voting with your dollar” rose to prominence in the late twentieth century alongside neo-liberal governance models that “actively promoted the idea of consumer choice in the market as a worthy complement to, and even substitute for the citizenship ideal of democratic participation” (Johnston, 2008:246).
 Although contentious and with only piecemeal empirical data on the effectiveness of political consumerism (Micheletti, 2004), some of the contemporary advocates of political consumerism borrow from the logic of “trickle down” economics (Frank, 2007) to argue that, in theory, the more people shop for products labeled as more ecologically friendly or socially just, the greater will be the market share of these products, and in turn, the more these products will be available and affordable to the general population (Stolle and Hooghe, 2004).

 However, Jacobsen and Dulsrud (2007) found that consumers do not often have enough information about the politics beyond products to make informed political consumerist choices.
+Gjerris et al. (2016) argue that without regulatory interventions to shape what is available, ethical consumers will be faced with incomplete information.
 How must consumer food information systems be redesigned to leverage the citizen – consumer phenomenon and advance government objectives around health and sustainability?
 Given that health and sustainability are collective good objectives, we follow Johnston’s interpretation that draws a clear distinction between consumerism’s “maximization of individual self-interest through commodity choice,” and citizenship based on the prioritization of “the collective good,” which “emphasizes responsibility to ensure the survival and wellbeing of others – human and non-human” (Johnston, 2008:243).
 This is an important distinction because a significant assumption of the current system is that individual self-optimization generates wider societal value.
 While some actions may benefit both the individual and society (Soper, 2007), the view expressed here is that the state must facilitate collective good undertakings and must shape how individuals behave to achieve public objectives.
 Individual self-optimization is not sufficient to create the necessary aggregate effects.